btbytes/tohray/README.md

 - Export all the feeds from `/export` endpoint.
     - default format is JSON
     - append `?format=md` to export in markdown format ie., `/export?format=md`.
 The entries are returned with a File Seperator (ASCII 28) after each entry.
+- Calendar view by month at `/calendar` to see all the posts belonging to a month.

 ## Non-Features